-Students must audition for their KMEA District Band to be eligible for membership in the 12A Honor Band.
+Students must audition for a KMEA District Band to be eligible for membership in the 12A Honor Band.

-If students do not earn a seat in the District Band, they will still be considered for membership in the 12A Honor Band.
+If students do not earn a seat in a District Band, they will still be considered for membership in the 12A Honor Band.